Ethewizard/EtheWizard/README.md

 ## Objective

-My journey in computer engineering has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Cloud Security role
+My journey in computer engineering has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to become a Cloud Security Professional

 ## Skills